 02.04 End-of-Cycle Review

 Each regional office conducts an end-of-cycle review which is a comprehensive assessment of licensee performance using the PIs and inspection findings from the previous calendar year.
 The purpose of the end-of-cycle review is to perform an annual overall review and assessment of the performance of each plant, discuss the effectiveness of licensee corrective actions to address identified performance deficiencies, and determine Agency actions to be taken in response to crossed thresholds.
 Additionally, in order to provide a means of self-assessing the NRC inspection and assessment process, the end-of-cycle review considers independent assessments of licensee performance, such as INPO and the IAEA OSART.
 Such review of independent assessment results was incorporated into the ROP as a result of a Davis-Besse Lessons Learned Task Force recommendation.
 Additional end-of-cycle review activities include planning inspection activities through the next year, discussing any cross-cutting themes or issues (problem identification and resolution, human performance, and safety conscious work environment (SCWE)), and developing input (if applicable) to support the AARM.
 The end-of-cycle meeting should be held within the timeframe established in IMC 0305.
 This timeframe was chosen to ensure that the assessments were conducted in a timely manner following the receipt of all inputs (PI data and inspection findings).
-The Action Matrix used to determine the scope of agency actions in response to assessment inputs.
+The Action Matrix is used to determine the scope of agency actions in response to assessment inputs.

 The end-of-cycle review meeting is chaired in each region by the Regional Administrator (or designee).
 Headquarters program offices also participate in the regional end-of-cycle meetings to provide: (1) an opportunity for these offices to share their insights into licensee performance over the course of the annual assessment period, (2) an independent validation of the regional office’s assessment of licensee performance from their office’s perspective, and (3) clarifying or ancillary remarks regarding ongoing or current issues within their cognizance.